3MFConsortium/spec_securecontent/3MF Secure Content.md

 In order to allow for the use of 3MF in highly secure printing environments, several additions are needed to efficiently support confidentiality of specific content in the 3MF package, providing a 3MF producer with the capability to control which consumers have access to the confidential content.

+While the 3MF Secure Content Extension provides a mechanism for controlling which consumers may have decrypt rights to specific confidential content, it also might be used in conjuction with external Digital Rights Management solution which might provide the decrypt rights to the confidential content.

 A consumer not supporting the 3MF Secure Content Extension MAY be able to consume the 3MF with this extension, but it may miss any encrypted OPC part.

 In order to avoid data loss while parsing, a 3MF package which uses referenced objects SHOULD enlist the Secure Content Extension as “required extension”, as defined in the core specification.
 However, if the Secure Content Extension is not enlisted as required, any consumer which does not support the Secure Content Extension will be able to access the unencrypted OPC parts.